hariszaf/pema-tutorials/MDWAO_hands_on.md

 ✔️ This directory is just in the framework of this workshop.
 You will not need this when you will actually run PEMA.

-Here is the recording for this first part with all you need to do from your terminal console:
+Here is the recording for this first part from my terminal console:
 [![asciicast](https://asciinema.org/a/407903.svg)](https://asciinema.org/a/407903)